finos/perspective/docs/md/python.md

-A widget is created through the `PerspectiveWidget` constructor, which takes as its first, required parameter a `perspective.Table`, a dataset, a schema, or `None`, which serves as a special value that tells the Widget to defer loading any data until later.
-In maintaining consistency with the Javascript API, Widgets cannot be created with empty dictionaries or lists—`None` should be used if the intention is to await data for loading later on.
+A widget is created through the `PerspectiveWidget` constructor, which takes as its first, required parameter a `perspective.Table`, a dataset, a schema, or `None`, which serves as a special value that tells the widget to defer loading any data until later.
+In maintaining consistency with the JavaScript API, widgets cannot be created with empty dictionaries or lists—`None` should be used if the intention is to await data for loading later on.

 A widget can be constructed from a dataset: